 The constant rubbing of the hair, follicles, and skin by the fabric can make you lose your body hair in that area.
 One example of this is the loss of hair around the ankles due to socks, shoes, and tight clothes.
 Therefore, it is possible for you to experience frictional alopecia if you wear tight hats too frequently.

 Can Hats Prevent Hair Loss?

 Yes and for mysterious reasons.
-One study conducted on 92 pairs of identical male twins found that “increased smoking duration and the presence of dandruff” caused increased hair loss in the frontal region.
+One 2013 study, published in the Plastic and Reconstructive Surgery, conducted on 92 pairs of identical male twins found that “increased smoking duration and the presence of dandruff” caused increased hair loss in the frontal region.